rfresh2/MCProtocolLib/README.md

 ## Features

-* Supports Minecraft 1.12.2
+* Supports Minecraft 1.20.1
-* Many issues fixed regarding block/chunk data handling
-* Optimized performance
+* Optimized performance with velocity native compression and encryption
-* JDK17
+* bug fixes and more public interfaces where I find them useful

 ## Building the Source
 MCProtocolLib uses Maven to manage dependencies.
 Simply run 'mvn clean install' in the source's directory.